An essential guide to landlord insuranceImportant information on terms, conditions and sub-limits

 Refinancing could also be an option.
 If you’re an eligible borrower, you could save a considerable amount of money by refinancing with a lender offering more attractive rates or flexibility, and potentially offset the loss in rental income.

-A great way to begin your hunt for a landlord insurance policy to suit your needs is with the Mozo Experts Choice Landlord Insurance Awards.
+A great way to begin your hunt for a landlord insurance policy to suit your needs is with the Mozo Experts Choice Landlord Insurance Awards 404.
 An award-winning policy is always one worth considering.

-In our search for the 2020 Landlord Insurance winners, Mozo's team of expert judges assessed 25 policies across 2,000 customer quotes in terms of value for money and the highest quality cover.
+In our search for the 2021 Landlord Insurance winners, Mozo's team of expert judges assessed 38 policies across 58 providers.
 If you want to utilise the selection criteria for your own research purposes, you can check out how they crunched the numbers in the awards methodology report.

 How is landlord insurance different to home insurance?

 A major factor is that landlord insurance can cover loss of rental income, while home insurance doesn’t.
 It won’t be claimable in every circumstance and can take time to be paid out, so make sure you read the details around this in your PDS.

 Landlord insurance will also often cover additional legal costs, generally for representation throughout the process of evicting a tenant by court order or making a legal claim for rental loss.

 How do I make a landlord insurance claim?

 Like most insurance products, this involves contacting your provider – with your policy details at hand – and beginning the claims process in whatever format they offer (online, over the phone).

 Photos or other proof of damages will help bolster the perceived validity of your claim, as will bank records in the case of rental loss.
 If the claim relates to a theft, make sure you file a police report and also have those documents or details to share with your insurance company.